MrChadMWood/Documentation/linux_file_permissions.md

    ```
    $ chmod 770 shared
    ```
    This command gives the owner full permissions (rwx), allows the group "team" to have full permissions (rwx), and denies all permissions to others.
+This example assumes that the group "team" is already associated with the "shared" directory.
+By setting the permission for all groups associated with the directory, you've implicitly set the permissions for the "teams" group as well.

 2. **Restricting Access to Sensitive Files:**
    Let's say you have a file named "confidential.txt" containing sensitive information.
 You want to ensure that only the owner can read and modify the file.
 You can set the permissions as follows: